 The following provides a brief overview of the Pension Plan for Salaried Employees of Union Pacific Corporation and Affiliates (the "Plan").
 The remaining pages of the guide describe the features of the Plan in more detail.
-The overview and the guide generally describe the terms of the Plan in effect during 2012.
-It describes the provisions of the Plan as it applies to covered employees after 2011.
+The overview and the guide generally describe the terms of the Plan effective January 1, 2018.
 You may wish to review this overview before you read the guide to understand some basics about the how the Plan works.